 No, not necessarily.

 The solution isn’t to avoid reverse osmosis but instead adding minerals to the water.
 This means remineralizing RO water so you can enjoy the benefits of contaminant-free water but still get the essential minerals the body needs.

 If you’re wondering how to remineralize water, you’ve got a few different options to consider.
-Reverse osmosis remineralization isn’t as difficult as it might sound, but you’ll need to get special supplies in first.
+Reverse osmosis remineralization isn’t as difficult as it might sound, but you’ll need to get special supplies first.

 If you want to know how to make alkaline water with Himalayan salt, read on!
-Next, are some of the options for adding minerals to water.
+Next, are some of the options for adding minerals to the water.

 How to Remineralize RO Water